Kindhearted57/move-fuzzer/README.md

 This project enhances Sui-fuzzer to support Move smart contracts on Aptos and introduces gas-aware fuzzing.

-Relevant code can be found in the master branch of [this](https://github.com/Kindhearted57/sui-fuzzer) repo, I built on top of the current Sui-fuzzer codebase.
+All relevant code can be found on the master branch of [this](https://github.com/Kindhearted57/sui-fuzzer) repo, I built on top of the current Sui-fuzzer codebase.

+Here are some of the key commits:

 1) **Gas-aware feedback**: Added gas usage as a feedback metric to guide stateful fuzzing with the Aptos backend.